yonkahlon/Zenject/README.md

 ## <a id="creating-objects-dynamically"></a>Creating Objects Dynamically

 One of the things that often confuses people new to dependency injection is the question of how to create new objects dynamically, after the app/game has fully started up and all the IInitializable objects have had their Initialize() method called.
-For example, if you are writing a game in which you are spawning new enemies throughout the game, then you will want to construct a new object graph for the 'enemy' class.
+For example, if you are writing a game in which you are spawning new enemies throughout the game, then you will want to construct a new object for the 'enemy' class, and you will want to ensure that this object gets injected with dependencies just like all the objects that are part of the initial object graph.
 How to do this?
 The answer: Factories.

 Remember that an important part of dependency injection is to reserve use of the container to strictly the "Composition Root Layer".
 The container class (DiContainer) is included as a dependency in itself automatically so there is nothing stopping you from ignoring this rule and injecting the container into any classes that you want.
 For example, the following code will work: